radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 In Foundation, the macro for denoting strings as user-facing: `NSLocalizedString`.

-`NSLocalizedString` replace all localized strings with their respective translation according to the .string files saves in the project.
-But even if you’re not going to localize your app to any other markets, `NSLocalizedString` does wonders with respect to copy writing & editing.
+`NSLocalizedString` replace all localized strings with their respective translation according to the `.string` files saves in the project.

 `NSLocalizedString` has two arguments: key and comment.